This country-specific Q&A provides an overview to tax laws and regulations that may occur in Italy.

 Is the charge to business tax levied on, broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?

-Business tax is levied on a tax base rendered by the application of certain determined downward or upward adjustments to the revenue profits computed according for accounting purposes as reported in their financial statements.
+Business tax is levied on a tax base rendered by the application of certain determined downward or upward adjustments to the revenue profits computed according to accounting purposes as reported in their financial statements.
 Different rules apply to companies that draft their financial statements according to Italian GAAP and to those that apply IFRS.

 Are different vehicles for carrying on business, such as companies, partnerships, trusts, etc, recognised as taxable entities?
 What entities are transparent for tax purposes and why are they used?